chris-rands/biopython-coronavirus/README.md

 Simply open the notebook link: https://github.com/chris-rands/biopython-coronavirus/blob/master/biopython-coronavirus-notebook.ipynb

-You may alternatively view the notebook by pasting the address into [nbviewer](https://nbviewer.jupyter.org/)
+You may alternatively view the notebook by pasting the address into [nbviewer](https://nbviewer.jupyter.org/).
+A link will also be added to [biopython-notebook](https://github.com/tiagoantao/biopython-notebook).

 ## Viewing via Google collab notebook